Hand drilling in UK as taught by Dave Watson

 Global Bushcraft Symposium 2022 (GBS2022) and Dave Watson

-Dave set up his company ‘Woodland Survival Crafts’ in 1995 following ten years of building the activities programs as well as the teams of instructors.
-In 2007 he instigated the development of what is now the Bushcraft Professional Practice group within the Institute for Outdoor Learning, which promotes good practice of wilderness-based skills within education.
+Dave set up his company ‘Woodland Survival Crafts’ in 1995 following ten years of building the activities programs and the teams of instructors.
+In 2007, he instigated the development of the Bushcraft Professional Practice group within the Institute for Outdoor Learning, which promotes the good practice of wilderness-based skills within education.
 He was awarded Leading Practitioner within the IOL.
-With the Global Bushcraft Symposium 2022, Dave acted both as a speaker and lead of the fire craft theme camp.
+With the Global Bushcraft Symposium 2022, Dave spoke and led the firecraft theme camp.

 Dave reviewed this article on August 11, 2022, suggested one comment that was added, and had no further objections.